This article was updated on Aug. 24, 2018.

 The Evolving Talent Marketplace

-Approximately one half of today's executives believe their organization is prepared to face the current and future challenges of an evolving talent marketplace, according to the Strategic Drift report.
+Approximately one-half of today's executives believe their organization is prepared to face the current and future challenges of an evolving talent marketplace, according to the Strategic Drift report.
 The 1980s may have instilled confidence in talent availability, but this mindset should be avoided in today's talent climate.
-Third quarter 2016 saw an overall turnover rate of 10.3 percent, and sought-after information professionals, for example, saw 4.6 percent in wage growth after switching jobs, according to the ADP Research Institute Workforce Vitality Report.
+The second quarter of 2018 saw an overall turnover rate of 63 percent, and sought-after information professionals, for example, saw 5.5 percent in wage growth after switching jobs, according to the ADP Research Institute Workforce Vitality Report.
 HR leaders should be sure their SWP is attuned to the realities of today's job-switching market to stay ahead.

 How to Update Your Workforce Planning Mindset